ThorstenHeck/opnsense/readme.md

 If you are annoyed of the dependencies you can build and run a docker image:

-Prepare the secret.env file to match
+Prepare the secret.env file, build and run the image then run the setup script:

 Build Docker image: